sheltermanager/asm3/doc/manual/onlineformfields.rst

 description
     The description for the lost, found or waiting list animal reason
-    The reason the person is putting their animal on the waiting list type
+    The reason the person is putting their animal on the waiting list (or reason for entry if creating an animal) type
    The animal type for the animal.
 ASM will try and guess based on the text which one is meant.
 Use a lookup field to limit the choices to known items. species